Emad-H/Physical-Verification-using-SKY130/README.md

 ![5b hvi](Day3/3-49.png)

-The high voltage implant is slightly larger than even the NSDM implant layer, though the high voltage implant does not cover the tap contact since the sunstrate is always grounded so it technically never gets to see high voltage.
+The high voltage implant is slightly larger than even the NSDM implant layer, though the high voltage implant does not cover the tap contact since the substrate is always grounded so it technically never gets to see high voltage.
 Though, there is a high voltage tap and tap contact type which can be painted over the existing tap.
-Now, if we look at the iplant layer, we can see the HVI implant cob=vers the tap as well.
+Now, if we look at the implant layer, we can see the HVI implant cob=vers the tap as well.

 ![5b hvi tap](Day3/3-51.png)